 attacks); network security; policies.

-Prerequisites: The formal prerequisite is
+Prerequisites: No formal prerequisite -- CS170

-asap).
-Informally, we need some familiarity with
+withnout needing CS170 background.
+Informally, we need some

-programming languages and systems
+familiarity with programming languages and systems

 Instructor: Stefano Tessaro, tessaro(at)cs(dot)ucsb(dot)edu, Harold Frank Hall 1117